The bulldozing and desecration of Hawea Heiau in Maunalua (Hawai'i Kai) is a travesty.

 1) The Administration and staff of SHPD should be properly qualified for preservation and archeological work.
 To be clear, SHPD should have a) recognized Hawaiian Cultural Specialists b) archeologists trained in Hawaiian archeology and c) architectural historians.

+2) SHPD should no longer allow developers to hire archeologists to do reports on cultural and historical sites which SHPD then uses for assessment on whether a sacred of cultural sites should be protected.
 This is inherently biased.
 While paid for by developers involved in the specific projects, SHPD should select the archeologists/archeological firms (or have archeologists on staff) for such work.
 This allows SHPD to monitor and assess the type of work that is being done and to make sure their office is fulfilling the State HIstoric Preservation mandate.

 3) We ultimately would like to see SHPD become an autonomous entity separate from DLNR where it has a better chance of not being influenced by political appointments or political agendas.

 The NPS survey is anonymous.
 Your name & email address will not be revealed.
 Please fill it out as soon as you can and please forward it to others.
-Just copy and paste the survey into a new email
+Just copy and paste the survey into a new email message and email to NPS (the email address is below).

 The short time you spend filling out this survey will have long term effects for our cultural and historical sites throughout all our islands.